ncbi/tmVar3/README.md

 # PubTator API to access tmVar 3.0

 We host a RESTful API (https://www.ncbi.nlm.nih.gov/research/pubtator/api.html) that users can access the tmVar 3.0 results in PubMed/PMC.
 The "Process Raw Text" section of the API page also shows the way to submit a raw text for online processing.
 We provide the sample code in Java, Python and Perl to assist the users to quickly familiar with the API service.

+# Acknowledgments

+This research was supported by the Intramural Research Program of the National Library of Medicine (NLM), National Institutes of Health.

+# Disclaimer

+This tool shows the results of research conducted in the Computational Biology Branch, NCBI.
+The information produced on this website is not intended for direct diagnostic use or medical decision-making without review and oversight by a clinical professional.
+Individuals should not change their health behavior solely on the basis of information produced on this website.
+NIH does not independently verify the validity or utility of the information produced by this tool.
+If you have questions about the information produced on this website, please see a health care professional.
+More information about NCBI's disclaimer policy is available.